 We allocate the consideration transferred to the fair value of assets acquired and liabilities assumed based on their estimated fair values.
-The excess of the consideration transferred over the fair values of these identifiable assets and liabilities is recorded as goodwill.
-The excess of fair value est of the identifiable assets and liabilities over the consideration transferred is recorded as a gain in the consolidated statement of operations.
+The excess of the consideration transferred over the fair values of these identifiable assets and liabilities is recorded as a gain in the consolidated statement of operations.
 Such valuations require management to make significant estimates and assumptions.
-Management's estimates of fair value est based upon assets and liabilities over the consideration transferred is recorded as a gain in the consolidated statement of operations.
-Such valuations require management to make significant estimates and assumptions believed to be reasonable, but which are inherendly uncertain and unpredictable and, as a result, actual results me estimates.
+Management's estimates of fair value are based upon asswamptions believed to be reasonable, but which are inherently uncertain and unpredictable and, as a result, actual results may differ from estimates.
 During the measurement period, which is one year from the acquisition date, we may record adjustments to the assets acquired and liabilities assumed, with the corresponding offset to goodwill.
 Upon the conclusion of the measurement period, any subsequent adjustments are recorded to earnings.